 Investment Tax Credit for CCUS

-The proposed CCUS-ITC is higher (60 per cent) for projects that capture CO2 directly from the atmosphere (direct air capture) and it also covers 37.5 per cent of the cost for facilities required to transport, utilization and permanent storage of CO2.
+The CCUS-ITC is higher (60 per cent) for projects that capture CO2 directly from the atmosphere (direct air capture) and it also covers 37.5 per cent of the cost for facilities required to transport, utilization and permanent storage of CO2.

 The Knowledge Centre published a detailed review of the draft legislation for the CCUS-ITC that was released August 4, 2023, providing an overview that highlights key considerations and guidance for industry on how to navigate the proposed regulations.
 We also provided input on the draft legislation during the public comment period that ended on Sept.
 8, 2023.
+Our analysis of the draft CCUS-ITC legislation found that there would be strong provisions to support jobs for skilled tradespeople, apprentices and construction workers, as well as requirements for public knowledge sharing by companies that receive the tax credits.

 References